 - Creator Cameo: Godard shows up briefly as an informant.

-- Foreign Remake : Was remade into an American film starring Richard Gere.
+- Foreign Remake : Was remade in 1983 into an American film starring Richard Gere.
 Not well known but not bad.

 - The Ingenue: The last image of the film is of the girl looking into the camera and saying, innocently, "What does it mean, 'disgusting'?"
 (She's speaking in French, which is not her first language.)

 - Jump Cut: The movie helped popularize them.
 However, they weren't done because of stylistic choice as much as the fact that Goddard neded to shorten the picture, so he got rid of frames randomly.
 Or so he claimed.

 - Seinfeldian Conversation: This being a Godard work, this movie's filled with them.
 Michel and his girl talk about the most random things, even when in bed....

 - Smoking Is Cool: Michel clearly thinks so, although some viewers may be put off by the detail with which burning cigarettes are shown, ashes and all.
 Godard himself believed in this as did most people in France then.